louwerse/website/content/authors/admin/_index.md

 I am an Associate Professor in Political Science at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands.
 My [research](#projects) and [teaching](#teaching) focuses on elections, political representation and parliamentary politics in the Netherlands and other established democracies.

-Currently, I am working on two major research project.
-[The Nature of Political Representation in Times of Dealignment](project/napre), supported by the Open Research Area, studies various forms of political representation.
+Currently, I am working on two major research projects.
+[The Nature of Political Representation in Times of Dealignment](project/napre), supported by the Open Research Area, studies the quality and nature of political representation.
 The project [Who opposes?](project/who-opposes) focuses on government-opposition cooperation in parliament and is supported by a Vidi grant from the Dutch Research Council (NWO).

 My outreach activities include [Peilingwijzer](http://peilingwijzer.tomlouwerse.nl), a poll aggregation project in collaboration with the the Dutch public broadcaster NOS.
 I have the pleasure of acting as chair of [Young Academy Leiden](https://www.universiteitleiden.nl/en/academic-staff/young-academy-leiden).